The First-Year Experience: Conversations and Workshops to Help Make Sense of Your Future

 Students must attend this program first before meeting with a career counselor.

-All of our Getting Started programs take place at CareerLAB, which is located at 167 Angell Street (across from the Brown Bookstore side entrance) unless otherwise noted.
-Register on Handshake* (appreciated but not required.)
+Our Getting Started programs take place at CareerLAB, which is located at 167 Angell Street (across from the Brown Bookstore side entrance) unless otherwise noted.
+Register on Handshake* (requested but not required.)

 Follow us on social media @browncareerlab (Facebook, Twitter, Instagram) to get updates on other events throughout the year!